 Rubber

-Techno X from Scarpa combines comfort and performance with sensitivity and precision.
-With a flat shape, this shoe provides all-day comfort.
-It performs exceptionally well in edging and crack climbing.
+Scarpa is one of the biggest climbing shoe brands, and the Techno X from Scarpa combines comfort and performance with sensitivity and precision.
+With flat foot shapes, this shoe provides all-day comfort.
+It performs exceptionally well in edging and climbing in cracks.

 It is very narrow with almost no dead space, providing a snug fit for narrow-footed climbers.
 They are small shoes, so you might want to upsize a little in order to find the optimum fit.
 In short, Techno X is an exceptional low-volume climbing shoe